COMMENTS

 Plectranthias maculicauda (Regan 1914) macula, spot; cauda, tail, referring to large dark spot on each side of caudal peduncle

-Plectranthias maekawa Wada, Senou & Motomura 2018 in honor of Takanori Maekawa (and the Maekawa Fisheries Co., Ltd.), who “kindly” supported the authors’ ichthyofaunal research in the Ryukyu Islands of Japan (type locality) [a noun in apposition, without the patronymic “i”]
+Plectranthias maekawa Wada, Senou & Motomura 2018 in honor of Takanori Maekawa (and the Maekawa Fisheries Co., Ltd.), who “kindly” supported the authors’ ichthyofaunal research in the Ryukyu Islands of Japan (type locality) [a noun in apposition, without the genitive “i”]

 Plectranthias maugei Randall 1980 in honor of accountant-turned-ichthyologist André L. Maugé (1922-2008), Muséum national d’Histoire naturelle (Paris), who collected type specimens and made drawing of holotype [Randall gave Maugé’s initials as “L. A.”]